 5 credit hours, 5 contact hours (5 hours lecture and 0 hours lab).
 Prerequisite: Accounting Majors: C grade (2.00) or better in ACC-2113; All Others: ACC-2113.
-Course is graded A-E. ACC-2113 plus ACC-2114 together have been approved by the Ohio Board of Regents as meeting the Transfer Assurance Guide (TAG) course requirements.
+Course is graded A-E.

 This course focuses on the rules of financial accounting and reporting.
 Topics of study include receivables, inventory methods, plant and equipment and depreciation, current liabilities, formation and operation of a corporation, corporate income statements and the statement of cash flows.